-The School of Medicine Alumni Chapter helps fund student volunteers traveling on International
+The Renaissance School of Medicine Alumni Chapter helps fund student volunteers traveling

-Medical Missions to underdeveloped countries through the School of Medicine Alumni
+on International Medical Missions to underdeveloped countries through the School of

 View photos from international missions

 Do you know a student who would like to apply for sponsorship?
-Contact Mary Hoffmann for information from the Alumni Board or fill out an International Alumni Award application.
+Contact Danielle Engel for information from the Alumni Board or fill out an International Alumni Award application by February 1, 2019.